-Accordingly it is respectful, to recognise (acknowledge) the Traditional Elders, past and present (some will also recognise emerging Elders as well).
+Acknowledging the Traditional Elders and their past, present and continuing cultural role they have.
 This recognition is given because of the important role Elders have held, and continue to hold as the authority on the traditional cultural knowledge and their responsibility to share this amongst the members of their First Nations community.

 General: I begin by acknowledging God the Father, creator of all, who in His sovereignty entrusted the care and protection of the land on which we meet today to the Traditional Custodians of this nation.
 I recognise the continuing connection that Aboriginal and Torres Strait Islander peoples have to the land, sea, sky and waterways.
 I pay my respects to Elders past and present.

-Specific (where the name of the Traditional Custodians is known): I begin by acknowledging God the Father, creator of all, who in His sovereignty entrusted the can and protection of the land on which we meet today, the [Traditional Custodians] of the [nation].
+Specific (where the name of the Traditional Custodians is known): I begin by acknowledging God the Father, creator of all, who in His sovereignty entrusted the can and protection of the land on which we meet today to the [Name Traditional Custodians] of the [nation].
 I recognise the continuing importance of connection that Aboriginal and Torres Strait Islander peoples have to the land, sea, sky and waterways.
 I pay my respects to Elders past and present.

 Note: If possible, and where you are unsure of phrasing or specific details, it is recommended that contact be made with the local Traditional Custodians for information.
-Contacting the local council may be provide a starting point where this is unknown and invites advice of how they would like to be acknowledged.
+Contacting the local council may provide a starting point where this is unknown and invites advice of how they would like to be acknowledged.

 Acknowledgements of Country: